 How did you end up in the world of interior design?

-What do you want your projects to transmit?
+What kind of sensations do you want your work to transmit?

-Tell me 3 projects that the recall or visit produces great satisfaction on you:
+Tell me 3 projects that the recall or visit produce great satisfaction on you:

-What is the biggest difficulty that an interior designer has to face?
+Which is the biggest difficulty an interior designer has to face?

-Tell me 3 places in Ibiza that you would really like to change…. maybe the owners are reading this magazine:
+Tell me 3 buildings in Ibiza you would really like to change:

 Can you be creative and innovative while respecting the essence of a rustic farmhouse?

-What do you expect from the materials you use in your projects?
+What do you expect from the materials used in your projects?

 To correspond with the place and with the type of construction and if there are pragmatic licences they should be justified and turn out to be natural in the process.

 To interact with the natural light well ,to filter it ,to reflect it ,to know how to dramatize it or tinge it according to the occasion…